Karlobyo/composer_electronifire/README.md

                     is installed.

 upload_data - Sets gcloud project to .env PROJECT.
 Creates dataset on google bigquery.
-              Uploadst X and y to goolge storrage
+              Uploadst X and y to goolge storage

 run_com_el_train - Run training of the baseline model